pavelkalas/Cresto/README.md

 4. **Accessing Your Pages**:
-   To view your page, simply navigate to: ` your-domain.com/?route=pagename ` and replace pagename with your page created in folder src -> sections -> yourpage
+   To view your page, simply navigate to: ` your-domain.com/?route=pagename ` and replace pagename with your page created in folder src -> views -> yourpage

 ### Sample `headers.php`